bdunnette/tryton-admin-manual/basic_config.rst

 Language settings for the system
 --------------------------------
 If you have users that want to use different languages in the system, you first have to set these languages active and translatable.

-Go to the (left of the screen) Menu and select Administration > Localization > Languages (double click).
+Go to the (left of the screen) Menu and select :menuselection:`Administration --> Localization --> Languages`

 Select for the language of your choice the Translatable and Active check boxes.
 Save your settings.

 Selecting other modules
 -----------------------
 You can now select the modules you need for your organisation processes.
-Menu > Administration > Modules > Modules
+:menuselection:`Menu --> Administration --> Modules --> Modules`

 To create a basic system, select and install the following modules:

 * account_invoice